ArbilGit/ante/content/docs/language.md

 ---
 # Lambdas

-Lambdas in ante have a syntax familiar to those used to haskell:
+Lambdas in ante have the following syntax:
 `fn arg1 arg2 ... argN -> body`.
 Additionally a function definition
-`foo a b c = body` is really just sugar for a variable assigned to a lambda: `foo = fn a b c -> body`.
+`foo a b c = body` is sugar for a variable assigned to a lambda: `foo = fn a b c -> body`.
 Lambdas can also capture part of the variables in the scope they were declared.
 When they do this, they are called closures: